 All subjects considered

-September 2022 entry: 112 - 128 UCAS tariff points including a minimum of 2 A-levels or equivalent.
+For September 2023 and September 2024 entry: 112 - 128 UCAS tariff points including a minimum of 2 A-levels or equivalent.
 BTEC Extended Diploma of DMM.
 For more information check out our full entry requirements.

 International entry requirements: